CraCS-research-group/nonlinear-preform-model/README.md

 The modules contain docstring and comments describing the functionalities, input varibale and outputs.

 ## Licensing
 The software in this repository is distributed under the MIT license.
 Please see the license file.
+Additionaly, the license for the hypodrape subroutine (https://bristolcompositesinstitute.github.io/HypoDrape/) that the vumat_hypodrape_asymmod subroutine is based on, is located in the src folder.